Early French Immersion

 - All applications for student registration must be submitted online – CLICK HERE

-- Only those online applications where all supporting documentation has been received by the lottery deadline will be included from the lottery.
+- Only those online applications where all supporting documentation has been received by the lottery deadline will be included in the lottery.
+No exceptions will be made.

-STEP 2 – Submit ORIGINALS of required documentation in person to your first choice school (Ecole Cedardale or Ecole Pauline Johnson) per the instructions on the Admissions page of the individual school websites
+STEP 2 – Submit GOOD-QUALITY PDF COPIES of required documentation by email to your first choice school (École Cedardale or École Pauline Johnson) per the instructions on the Admissions page of the individual school websites

 All required student documentation must be provided to your FIRST CHOICE school following submission of your online registration form.